The Latin word, from which the English word “desert” is derived, describes an area without people.

 The bullfrog can burrow into the ground and lay dormant in estivation during hot, dry weather.
 It sheds the skin and forms a cocoon to retain the body’s hydration and take up bladder water.

-For extended periods of time—even longer than a year—it can remain in this state resembling hibernation, losing as much as 38% of its body weight.
+For extended periods of time—even longer than a year—it can remain in a state resembling hibernation, losing as much as 38% of its body weight.

-The African bullfrog returns to the surface to feed and reproduce when it starts to rain.
-It can consume anything that is small enough to fit in its mouth, including other frogs, rodents, and birds.
+When it starts to rain, the African bullfrog returns to the surface to feed and reproduce.
+It can consume anything small enough to fit in its mouth, including other frogs, rodents, and birds.

 11. Costa Hummingbird